neherlab/pan-genome-analysis/README.md

 cd pan-genome-analysis
 ```

-Install dependencies via Conda and then run the test:
+Install dependencies easily via Conda and then run the test:
 `sh run-TestSet.sh`

-The results can be explored via our interactive [**pan-genome-visualization**](https://github.com/neherlab/pan-genome-visualization) application.
+The results can be explored using our interactive [**pan-genome-visualization**](https://github.com/neherlab/pan-genome-visualization) application.

 ### Installing dependencies
 #### Conda
-The required software and python packages can be easily installed via Conda.
+The required software and python packages can be readily installed using Conda.
-How to download and set up Conda:
 ```
 wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
 bash Miniconda2-latest-Linux-x86_64.sh